JPro-one/HelloJPro/README.md

-# HelloJPro
+# HelloJPro-Gradle

 [![Build Status](https://travis-ci.org/JPro-one/HelloJPro.svg?branch=master)](https://travis-ci.org/jpro-one/HelloJPro)

-This project, is a hello-world for [jpro, which enables javafx in the web.](https://www.jpro.one/)
+This project, is a hello-world for [JPro, which enables javafx in the web.](https://www.jpro.one/)

+This project is using gradle.
+If you want to use **maven**, take a look at [HelloJPro-Maven](https://github.com/JPro-one/HelloJPro-Maven)

 [Here you can see this program running.](https://demos.jpro.one/helloworld.html)